 Step 1 – Log Into Your Google Account

-After logging into into your Google Account, access the Google Alerts tool here:
+Once you have logged into your Google Account, access the Google Alerts tool here:

 Step 2 – Set Up Your Alerts

-(Google Alerts lets you create as many alerts as you like)
+(Google Alerts lets you set up as many alerts as you like)

-Google Alerts lets you specify the keyword or keywords you want alerts sent for, how often alerts should be sent (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …
+Google Alerts lets you specify the keyword or keywords you want to receive alerts for, how often alerts should be sent (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …

 (Google Alerts – sources)